andrew/ultimate-awesome/README.md

 - [DSP-Guide](https://github.com/mikeroyal/DSP-Guide) - Digital Signal Processing(DSP) Guide.
 - [Zorin-OS-Guide](https://github.com/mikeroyal/Zorin-OS-Guide) - Zorin OS Guide .
 - [awesome-lm-system](https://github.com/ModelTC/awesome-lm-system) - Summary of system papers/frameworks/codes/tools on training or serving large model.
+- [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
 - [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.